jomocasec1990/siem-lab-docker-elk-filebeat/cortex/README.md

-# 🧠 Cortex Lab - Part 1: Elasticsearch Setup for Cortex
+# 🧠 Cortex Lab - Elasticsearch + Cortex Setup

-This is the first part of the hands-on SOC lab focused on installing and preparing **Elasticsearch** for use with **Cortex**.
+This document covers the full process of preparing **Elasticsearch** and installing **Cortex** in a SOC lab environment.
+This setup enables automated analysis workflows using Cortex with Elasticsearch as its backend.

+---

+## 🧰 Lab Objectives

+- ✅ Install and configure Elasticsearch as the backend for Cortex.
+- ✅ Add the required repositories and keys.
+- ✅ Install and configure Cortex to connect to the Elasticsearch instance.
+- ✅ Verify that both services are up and communicating correctly.

 ---